Log data ingestion time in Azure Monitor

 Resources that stop responding

-In some cases, a resource could stop sending data.
-To understand if a resource is sending data or not, look at its most recent record, which can be identified by the standard TimeGenerated
+In some cases, a resource stops sending data.
+To understand if a resource is sending data, check its most recent record, which the standard TimeGenerated field identifies.

-table to check the availability of a VM because a heartbeat is sent once a minute by the agent.
-Use the following query to list the active computers that haven’t reported heartbeat recently:
+Use the Heartbeat table to check the availability of a VM because the agent sends a heartbeat once a minute.
+Use the following query to list the active computers that didn't report a heartbeat recently:

 Heartbeat